jerekarppinen/busdisplay/README.md

 ## Other stuff

-- crawler.py is obsolete at the moment
+- crawler.py and bus.php are obsolete at the moment